 Is the Economy Headed Higher — or Off a Cliff?

 The go-go days of the 1990s turned into the go-sideways days of the 2000’s.
 What’s next?
 How will China’s erratic growth shake up business?
-Will commodity inflation unhinge the economy again?
-Can the Fed keep the economy recovering in the post-Bernanke era?
+Will the crash in commodity prices unhinge the economy, or propel it forward?
+Can the Fed keep the economy recovering in the Janet Yellen era?
 Will Congress try yet another “stimulus?”
-Todd Buchholz, who led the White House Energy Strategy, will help you figure out whether OPEC will tighten energy supplies again or whether a revolution in natural gas will reinvigorate U.S. factories.
+Todd Buchholz, who led the White House Energy Strategy, will help you figure out whether OPEC can tighten energy supplies again or whether a revolution in natural gas will reinvigorate U.S. factories.
 Learn how the “scissors economy” opens up new business and investment opportunities.
 Today might be the very best—or the very worst—time to finance a loan.
 By “connecting the dots” of the world economy, Todd Buchholz will help you develop a timely vision for the economy and the stock market.

 How To Compete in A Global Economy